 The Council is responsible for setting dog control and associated fees and for carrying out dog and stock control functions in the Christchurch district.

-Our Animal Management Team enforces the Dog Control Act 1996, the Council’s Dog Control Policy and Bylaws 2016, and the Impounding Act 1955 within Christchurch district.
+Our Animal Management Team administers and enforces the requirements of the Dog Control Act 1996, the Council’s Dog Control Policy and Bylaws 2016 and the Impounding Act 1955 within Christchurch City Council district.

 The Dog Control Act 1996(external link) sets the infringement fees for various breaches of the Act.
 Animal Management Officers can issue infringement offence notices for specific breaches under the Act, but depending on the circumstances may decide to issue a warning notice to an owner instead.
 These offences include those where problems are caused for people and other animals including protected wildlife.

 You can now register your dog online.

 Un-neutered dogs fee is for dogs that have not be spayed or neutered, and are not dogs that may be registered under the specific categories of Responsible Dog Owner Status, Working/Rural dogs, Dangerous dogs, or Disability Assist dogs.

 No separate fee is set for the registration of dogs classified as menacing.

 Spayed/neutered dogs: Evidence in the form of a veterinary certificate, or a declaration from the owner may be required.
 This desexing status will be held on record for subsequent registration years.

 Owners granted Responsible Dog Owner status are required to register all dogs in their possession or care by 30 June each year in order to obtain the rebate (discount) offered by the Council on the dog registration fee.